Tiny Town (miniature park)

 Tiny Town, in Springfield, Missouri, was the first city built in miniature and had over a thousand structures.
 A smaller village version was completed in 1919, while the larger full version was completed in 1925.
 It was motivated primarily by a local homebuilding promotion.
-The project involved 10,000 students from eighteen Springfield public high schools.
+The project involved 10,000 students from the eighteen public schools in Springfield.
 The superintendent of the school system was a key instigator of the project and used it as a teaching aid to instruct students in government, home-ownership and citizenship.